LambdaLoungeCHA/LambdaLoungeCHA.github.io/CodeOfConduct.md

 Lambda Lounge Chattanooga is dedicated to providing a respectful, harassment-free community for everyone.
 We do not tolerate harassment or bullying of any community member in any form.

-Contact <a href="mailto://lamdbalounge.cha@gmail.com">lamdbalounge.cha@gmail.com</a>, or contact organizers <a href="http://noel.weichbrodt.org/about">Noel Weichbrodt</a> or Lang Martin via whaterver method you are most comfortable with, if you need help.
+Contact <a href="mailto://lamdbalounge.cha@gmail.com">lamdbalounge.cha@gmail.com</a> or  organizers <a href="http://noel.weichbrodt.org/about">Noel Weichbrodt</a> or Lang Martin via whaterver method you are most comfortable with, if you need help.

 Be kind to others.
 Do not insult or put down other attendees.
 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for Lambda Lounge Chattanooga forums or events.
 Sexual language and imagery is not appropriate for any event venue, including talks.
 Participants violating these rules may be sanctioned or expelled.